einfachniemmand/ihome.is-best.net/README.md

 # ihome.is-best.net
-This is just a big school project, and not fr
+This is just a big school project, and not a real product marketing site.
+GIB ES NICHT ALS DEIN EIGENES PROJEKT AN